 Day 1: Arrival in Barranquilla.
 After arrival, you’ll be transferred to an excellent hotel in the city for the night.

 Day 2: Barranquilla to Riohacha.
 We’ll drive through the city to the nearby Salamanca Island, having a field breakfast in the mangroves at dawn.
 We hope to find the extremely rare endemic Sapphire-bellied Hummingbird and the 0more common Sapphire-throated Hummingbird in the mangroves near the park HQ – it’s possible Sapphire-bellied is only an age stage of Sapphire-throated Hummingbird, but for the moment it is considered a “good” species.
 We’ll then bird the mangroves where hordes of wintering Prothonotary Warblers will accompany us as we search for Bicolored Conebill, Northern Scrub-Flycatcher, Panama Flycatcher, Pied Water-Tyrant, Red-rumped Woodpecker, Chestnut Piculet, Black-crested Antshrike, and more.
 A short stop later in the morning should get us the pretty Stripe-backed Wren, handsome Russet-throated Puffbird, screeching Brown-throated Parakeets, and various waterbirds.
-Continuing along the coast, the main highway passes lagoons jam-packed with countless waterbirds, where time permitting we may make a few stops (birding is along a very busy highway and most of the species are quite common and widespread).
+Continuing along the coast, the main highway passes lagoons, which depending on water levels, can be jam-packed with countless waterbirds; time permitting we may make a few stops, but birding is along a very busy highway and most of the species are quite common and widespread.
 After stopping for lunch at a roadside restaurant, we’ll continue northeast to the Guajira Peninsula.
 This arid corner of Colombia holds a number of birds shared only with neighboring Venezuela.
 In the cooler late afternoon, we’ll bird some scrub for a first shot at the target birds (mentioned below).
 We’ll spend one night in Riohacha.

-Day 4: To El Dorado Reserve.
-The morning’s plan is somewhat flexible – we may return to Gaviotas for a short time, bird another forested area, or get a head start on the foothills of the Santa Martas.
+Day 4: To the El Dorado Reserve.
+The morning’s plan is somewhat flexible – we may return to Gaviotas for a short time, bird another forested area such as Tayrona National Park, or get a head start on the foothills of the Santa Martas.
 We’ll have lunch at a restaurant with good feeders that attract White-necked Jacobin, White-vented Plumeleteer, Black-throated Mango, Steely-vented Hummingbird, Whooping Motmot, Golden-winged Sparrow, and others.
 After lunch, we’ll use 4WD vehicles for the ride up to the San Lorenzo ridge in the Santa Marta Mountains.
 This forested area is the only easily accessible area of the mountain range, and is now protected by a bird reserve that hosts all but a few of the much-coveted Santa Marta endemics.
 We’ll spend three nights in the El Dorado lodge located in the heart of the reserve; this enchanting spot has (on clear days) a jaw-dropping view looking down over the forested slopes and all the way to the distant Caribbean.
 Rooms are simple but spacious, with hot water, private bathrooms, and full time electricity.
-If we arrive early enough, we can spend time at the feeders, and will frequently check for Black-fronted Wood-Quails in the compost pile.
+If we arrive early enough, we can spend time at the feeders; feeder activity is a bit unpredictable but it is not unusual for neat species like Band-tailed Guan, Blue-naped Chlorophonia, Black-chested Jay, and White-tailed Starfrontlet to visit along with the more common species.
+We will frequently check for Black-fronted Wood-Quails in the compost pile.
 The newly-described Santa Marta Screech-Owl can often be seen near the lodge after dark, and sometimes lodge staff know the location of a daytime roost.

 Day 8: Minca to Barranquilla.
 One last morning in the foothills will give us a chance to find several great birds not found higher in the mountains.
-The gorgeous Golden-winged Sparrow (which sometimes visits the hotel feeders) tops a nice list of targets that also includes Black-backed Antshrike, Golden-fronted Greenlet, Rufous-breasted and Scaly-breasted Wrens, Scaled Piculet, Pale-eyed Pygmy-Tyrant, and others.
-After lunch, we’ll start driving back to Barranquilla, stopping at a reliable stakeout for the endemic Chestnut-winged Chachalaca, before driving back to Barranquilla for our final night.
+The gorgeous Golden-winged Sparrow (which sometimes visits the hotel feeders) tops a nice list of targets that also includes Black-backed Antshrike, Golden-fronted Greenlet, Rufous-breasted and Rufous-and-white Wrens, Scaled Piculet, Pale-eyed Pygmy-Tyrant, and others.
+After lunch, we’ll start driving back to Barranquilla, stopping to look for the endemic Chestnut-winged Chachalaca en-route, before reaching Barranquilla for our final night.

 Day 9: Departure.
 The tour ends this morning at the Barranquilla airport.